thefilesareinthecomputer/hey_data/README.md

         we need to enter a stateful chat loop with chatgpt when chatgpt is called by the user. the user must be able to exit the chat by saying "robot, end chat". i need debugging advice and direction please.
+    integrate it with the phomemo printer to print notes. add the ability to conduct legal research with websites like casetext, lexisnexis, westlaw, docketbird, pacer, bloomberg law, bna, fastcase, bestlaw, case text, casecheck, case notebook.

+CURRENT SPRINT DETAILS:

+    the speech timeout settings are still a bit clunky with room for improvement. currently, the bot is hearing its own output which is muddying the user input when the bot prompts the user for input. this is interfering with the ability to create a stateful chat loop with good conversational flow. the speech recognizer is combining the bot's speech and the user's speech into one message which is not correct.
+    The i/o is currently working like this and needs to be fixed: the user says "robot, translate to spanish", the bot says "Speak the phrase you want to translate.", the user says "this is the phrase." then the bot interprets and translates "Speak the phrase you want to translate. this is the phrase." into Spanish. this is also affecting other functions like the wikipedia summary function. the bot also hears its own announcement when it sais "robot online", etc. we need the simplest solution possible to fix this problem.

 COMPLETION LOG: